jquery/jquery/README.md

   } );
 ```

-This loads a page, constructing a url with fileName `"./data/" + fileName`.
+This loads a page, constructing a URL with fileName `"./data/" + fileName`.
 The iframed page determines when the callback occurs in the test by
 including the "/test/data/iframeTest.js" script and calling
 `startIframeTest( [ additional args ] )` when appropriate.
 Often this
-will be after either document ready or `window.onload` fires.
+will be after either the document is ready or `window.onload` fires.

 The `testCallback` receives the QUnit `assert` object created by `testIframe`
 for this test, followed by the global `jQuery`, `window`, and `document` from